top of page

 IDHSNA YEAR-END AWARDS PROGRAM

 The show season includes all competitions from December 1st through November 30.
 All forms must be postmarked by December 3rd and received by December 10th.
 Any forms received after December 10th may not be included in this year’s YEA.
 However, you may fax or email your results.
-The Irish Draught horse excels in many disciplines.
-The intent of the IDHSNA Year-End Award Program is to acknowledge and honor those members with Irish Draught horses, both purebred and part bred, who are out competing and thus promoting the breed.

 DISCIPLINES